 - Easy to install

-Wooden fences are a quintessential Kiwi product, but the rustic finish may not be the look you are after for your home and garden.
+They are a quintessential Kiwi product, but the rustic finish of wooden fencing may not be the look you are after for your home and garden.
 They also weather quickly and require regular maintenance, including ongoing painting or staining and are prone to warping or cracking over time. .

 Aluminium fencing benefits include: